SysKitTeam/docs-monitor/how-to/service-accounts/add-service-user-group-policy.md

 ---
-title: Add Service User to Local Administrators Group via Group Policy
-description: >-
-  This article provides guidelines on how to add the SysKit Monitor service user to the Local Administrators security group via Group Policy on each server you plan to monitor.
+description: This article provides guidelines on how to add the SysKit Monitor service user to the Local Administrators security group via Group Policy on each server you plan to monitor.
-author: Andrea Budisa
-date: 30/6/2017
 ---

 # Add Service User to Local Administrators Group via Group Policy